What is aortic valve stenosis?

 • An aortic valve that is too narrow

-• An aortic valve that has only two parts (leaflets) instead of three
+• An aortic valve has two leaflets instead of three

-Aortic valve stenosis can also be caused by rheumatic fever.
-This can happen if scar tissue forms on the aortic valve.
+Aortic valve stenosis can also be caused by rheumatic fever, which can scar the valve.

 How is aortic valve stenosis treated?